FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-bio-modules-24.04.md

  sources tools such as scanpy and seuratProcess sequencing results with our pipeline.

  A Parse Bioscience login ID is required to download
+ - [spoa/4.1.0-GCC-13.3.0](Spoa (SIMD POA) is a c++ implementation of the partial order alignment (POA) algorithm which is used to generate consensus sequences)
+Spoa (SIMD POA) is a c++ implementation of the partial order alignment (POA) algorithm which is used to generate consensus sequences
  - [starcode/1.4-GCC-13.2.0](Starcode is a DNA sequence clustering software.
 Starcode clustering is based on all pairs search within a specified Levenshtein distance (allowing insertions and deletions), followed by a clustering
 algorithm: Message Passing, Spheres or Connected Components.)